369th Croatian Reinforced Infantry Regiment (Wehrmacht): Formation

-Although the NDH considered the unit to be a part of the Croatian Home Guard and the NDH authorities retained responsibility for providing replacements, the regiment's members swore an oath to Adolf Hitler.
-Whilst not officially part of the Wehrmacht, the regiment was under German military jurisdiction and direct German command throughout its existence, serving as part of the 100th Jäger Division.
-All soldiers wore Wehrmacht uniforms with a Croatian checkerboard patch incorporating the word Hrvatska (Croatia) on the upper right sleeve and right side of their helmets.
+While not officially part of the Wehrmacht, the regiment was under German military jurisdiction and direct German command throughout its existence under the 100th Jäger Division.
+All volunteers of the 369th wore Wehrmacht service uniforms with a Croatian checkerboard patch incorporating the word Hrvatska (Croatia) on the upper right sleeve and the right side of their helmets.

-Initially, two battalions were raised and formed into a regiment at Varaždin.
-This was followed by the raising of a third battalion at Sarajevo.
+Initially, two battalions were raised and formed into a regiment at Varaždin before a third battalion was raised at Sarajevo.
 Only Croats, Ukrainians and White Russians were accepted as volunteers, and about one third of those accepted were Bosnian Muslims, who were mostly admitted into the 1st battalion.
-As the volunteers were promised high salaries and financial assistance to their families, the enrolment figures were relatively good.
 A training battalion was formed for the regiment in Stockerau, Austria.
-The regiment was then transported to Döllersheim, Austria for training.
-With an effective strength of 5,000, the regiment consisted of three infantry battalions, a machine-gun company, an anti-tank company, three field artillery batteries, a headquarters staff and a supply company.
+The regiment was then transported to Döllersheim, Austria, for training.
+With a strength of 5,000, the regiment consisted of three infantry battalions, a machine-gun company, an anti-tank company, three field artillery batteries, a headquarters staff and a supply company.

 On 21 August 1941, the regiment was transported to Romania.
 From there, it spent several weeks marching on foot to the front line.
-On 10 October, the regiment linked up on the line of the Dnieper River with the 100th Jäger Division, which was then part of the 17th Army, Army Group South.
+On 10th October, the regiment linked up on the line of the Dnieper River with the 100th Jäger Division, which was then part of the 17th Army, Army Group South.